andygock/text-share/README.md

 ## Project Description

-Real-time Text & Image Share is a simple and privacy-focused web application that allows you to instantly share text and images (PNG, JPG, WEBP) between different devices (desktop, mobile, tablets, etc.).
-When you open the site, it generates a unique, random URL (using UUID v4).
-Simply share this URL (e.g., by scanning the QR code) with other devices to create a private, real-time sharing room.
+Real-time Text & Image Share is a simple and privacy-focused web application that allows you to instantly share text and images in PNG, JPG, or WEBP format between different devices such as desktop computers, mobile phones, and tablets.
+When you open the site, it generates a unique, random URL using UUID v4.
+Simply share this URL, for example by scanning the QR code, with other devices to create a private, real-time sharing room.

 **Key Features:**